guettli/IUA/README.md

 * Org Chart: This is the official Responsibility.
 You can't take ownership here on your own.
 * DRI (Direct responsible individual): For temporary project, an individual who has the final word fits well.
 This way decisions get done fast and without long discussions.
-* Support-Channel: Long-lasting support for a process or tool.
-A group of people fits well.
-It is more about being available if there is a question.
-After talking to your peers you can take ownership on your own.
+* [IAU-Channel](https://github.com/guettli/IUA-Channel): "If unsure ask ...": A long-lasting support channel for internal processes or tools.